Image via Flickr by cogdogblog

 Emphasize the importance of online organization as well.
 Many distance learning courses use online drives where files can easily be read, edited, and shared.
 Suggest to your student that he or she use folders within the online drive or on the computer for each class, and perhaps even subfolders for different units in each course.
 To go one step further, each class’s folder could be color-coded to coordinate notebooks and binders of class notes with digital files, as well as with scheduled times on their computerized calendar.
 Such a system will ensure that your student has an easily accessible and understandable file system for all of his or her classes and projects.

 One of the biggest struggles of online classes is how lonely they can feel compared to a traditional in-person semester.
 So, encourage your student to seek out group chats beyond class time.
-In addition to helping your student make connections with classmates for help when needed, such fun conversations about everyday topics can make this atypical high school experience feel more normal.
+In addition to helping your student make connections with classmates for help when needed, such fun conversations about everyday topics can make this learning experience feel more normal.
+If the professor offers virtual office hours, your student should aim to attend those as well!

-While a semester of online learning may sometimes prove challenging for students, it also provides unique opportunities to explore new methods of learning and to acquire new skills and approaches to one’s studies.
+While online coursework may sometimes prove challenging for students, it also provides unique opportunities to explore new methods of learning and to acquire new skills and approaches to one’s studies.
 Thankfully, with some careful planning and thoughtful organization, your student can still thrive and grow in these unusual circumstances.

 Contact us to learn more about our admissions consulting services.